hitesh2114-exe/Vista-latest/README.md

 The backend is hosted on Render and may enter an inactive state after a period of inactivity.
 As a result, **the first request may take one or two minutes while the backend service becomes active again**.
 Subsequent requests generally respond normally.

 Vista is currently a portfolio and learning-focused project.
-Features such as **online payments, booking cancellation, email notifications, and advanced administrative tools are outside the current scope of the application**.
+Features such as **online payments, email notifications, and advanced administrative tools are outside the current scope of the application**.

 ## Installation and Setup